What Is Charging Order Protection?

 There is no time limit.
 A well-structured LLC can avoid distributions indefinitely (reinvest profits, pay manager salaries, hold reserves).
 The creditor waits years with no recovery.

-Case example (anonymized):
+Case example (composite, anonymized):

 Reverse Veil Piercing: The Scary Exception